aws-samples/data-perimeter-policy-examples/service_specific_guidance/accessanalyzer-specific-guidance.md

 # Service-specific guidance: AWS Identity and Access Management Access Analyzer

 This document outlines service-specific guidance for implementing a data perimeter for AWS Identity and Access Management Access Analyzer.
-IAM Access Analyzer helps you identify resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, that are shared with an external entity.
-This service uses logic-based reasoning to analyze resource-based policies and provide actionable findings to help you ensure that your resources are only accessible to intended principals within your specified zone of trust.
+IAM Access Analyzer helps you to set, verify, and refine your IAM policies by providing a suite of capabilities.
+Its features include findings for external and unused access, basic and custom policy checks for validating policies, and policy generation to generate fine-grained policies.

 The following table specifies whether additional considerations apply to a specific data perimeter control objective, followed by the list of considerations and recommended controls, if any.